steven-whaley/boundary-demo/readme.md

 ### Prerequisites
 **HCP Account**

 You will need an account on the Hashicorp Cloud Platform to create the Boundary and Vault clusters.
 Sign up for an HCP account here:  https://www.hashicorp.com/cloud.
 You will also need to create a Service Principal and Service Principal keys.
-The documentation for creating a Service Principal is here:  https://developer.hashicorp.com/hcp/docs/hcp/admin/iam/service-principals.
+The documentation for creating a Service Principal is here:  https://developer.hashicorp.com/hcp/docs/hcp/admin/iam/service-principals.  **The Service Principal should be created at the Organization level rather than the project level.**

 **Okta Developer Account**